raquelpanapalen/trendgraph/README.md

 # TrendGraph: Academic Research Trends using Knowledge Graphs

-This project is part of the **Knowledge Graphs** course at TU Wien.
-It demonstrates the process of building and analyzing a knowledge graph using data from OpenAlex, Neo4j as a graph database, and various machine learning techniques.
+ For a full technical explanation of the project, refer to the portfolio document available [here](docs/Portfolio.png).

 ## Steps Overview

 1. **Data Preprocessing**
     The script [`preprocess.py`](src/preprocess.py) is used to fetch and preprocess data from OpenAlex.
 This step prepares the raw data for graph construction and saves it in a json format ([`openalex_research_papers.json`](data/openalex_research_papers.json)).
+    > **Warning**: Downloading all the data from OpenAlex can take a significant amount.

 2. **Graph Construction**
     Using Neo4j as the graph database, we build a knowledge graph from the preprocessed data.
 This step involves defining nodes, relationships, and properties.
 The script used is [`build_graph.py`](src/build_graph.py).